bgd-labs/aave-proposals-v3/src/20240805_AaveV3ZkSync_AaveV3ZkSyncActivation/AaveV3ZkSyncActivation.md

 - List the following assets on Aave V3 zkSync: USDC, USDT, WETH, wstETH, ZK
 - Set the guardian address as the pool admin by executing `ACL_MANAGER.addPoolAdmin()`.
 This is following the standard procedure of keeping pool admin on the Aave Guardian during the bootstrap period, for security.
+- Set ACI as liquidity mining admin for the ZK token by calling `EMISSION_MANAGER.setEmissionAdmin()` method.

 The table below illustrates the initial suggested risk parameters for each asset: